This garlicky, herby Roasted Mushroom Pasta with crunchy homemade breadcrumbs is truly perfection!

 - Spread them in an even layer on a parchment lined baking sheet.
 Roast until they are golden brown and crisp around the edges for about 20-25 minutes, tossing once halfway through.

-- Once the mushrooms are removed from the oven, toss them with the chopped garlic, lemon zest and juice, breadcrumbs, capers, and parsley.
+- Once the mushrooms are removed from the oven, immediately toss them with the garlic, 1 tablespoon of butter, lemon zest and juice, breadcrumbs, capers, thyme and parsley.
 Taste and adjust with more salt and pepper.

 For the Breadcrumbs